|Site Map | Bulletin Home | Temple University|

 Applications and application materials may be obtained by calling: 215-777-9000 or 215-777-9090; or writing: Office of Admissions, Tyler School of Art of Temple University (067-00), 2001 North 13th Street, Philadelphia, PA 19122; or e-mail: email@example.com

 In order for the application to be completed, an 8 ½” x 11” self-portrait, in pencil from a mirror reflection, must be sent to Tyler.
 The application is not considered complete without the self-portrait; it becomes a permanent part of the application and is not returned.
 This self-portrait should not be framed or matted.
-Please refer to the Tyler catalogue for more information.
+Please refer to the Tyler viewbook (available as a PDF at www.temple.edu/tyler) for more information.
 Tyler also requires a statement of purpose that is separate from the undergraduate application essay as well as a completed B.F.A. information form.
 For more information on the statement and the self-portrait or to be e-mailed a B.F.A. information form or portfolio review appointment form, please e-mail firstname.lastname@example.org.

 To enroll with advanced standing, applicants must fulfill the admission requirements of Temple University as well as the special requirements of the School of Art.
 Applicants should demonstrate a level of art performance appropriate to the year for which they are applying.
-Usually this requires completion of a proportion of studio and academic courses comparable to that taken by Tyler students, as well as a comparable portfolio of twenty (20) slides or a CD-ROM of at least twenty (20) images.
-The slides or CD should represent all studio coursework taken, as well as work towards a specific major.
-The slides or CD must also include five (5) strong examples of drawing from observation, regardless of the major the applicant wishes to pursue.
+Usually this requires completion of a proportion of studio and academic courses comparable to that taken by Tyler students, as well as a comparable portfolio of at least twenty (20) images of work uploaded to www.temple.slideroom.com or sent in a CD-ROM.
+The images must represent all studio coursework taken, as well as work towards a specific major.
+The portfolio must also include five (5) strong examples of drawing from observation, regardless of the major the applicant wishes to pursue.
 Drawings should be complete, sustained works, not sketches.

-All transfer students must submit a slide or CD-ROM portfolio through the U.S. mail instead of an in-person review of art work.
-The slides or CD must be accompanied by a detailed description list and a sturdy, self-addressed stamped envelope.
+All transfer students upload the portfolio to www.temple.slideroom.com or send the CD-ROM portfolio through the U.S. mail instead of an in-person review of art work.
 To be as fair and precise as possible in making transfer decisions, the transfer committee consistently applies a uniform standard to all applicants.
 A transfer committee comprised of Tyler faculty and the Assistant Dean for Admissions will review the portfolios and academic records of each application to determine the best placement level possible.
-However, we strongly encourage all transfer applicants to schedule a campus tour.
+We encourage all transfer applicants to schedule a campus tour.

 Tyler accepts transfer students from accredited institutions of higher education.
 The transfer student will be required to complete a minimum of 30 studio credits as a full-time student at the Tyler School of Art.
 In order to be considered for transfer credit to the B.F.A. degree, studio credits must have been completed within the last 10 years.